jspotten/cs324-labs/01b-hw-manhunt/README.md

 ## Setup

-Open a terminal, and use the `ssh` command to log in to one of the BYU CS
-machines:
+NOTE: Throughout this exercise, you _must_ run the `man` command on a BYU CS lab machine, or you will get unexpected results.

+Either log on to a BYU CS lab workstation directly or log on remotely using SSH.
+To log in using `ssh`, open a terminal and use the following `ssh`
+command:

-(substitute `username` with your actual BYU CS username)
+(Replace "username" with your actual CS username)

 ```bash
 ssh username@schizo.cs.byu.edu
 ```

-Run the following:
+Once logged in, run the following:

 ```bash
 man man